 Rain barrel

-By installing a rain barrel, you collect extra water for watering the garden.
+By installing a rain barrel, you can collect extra water for watering your garden.
 The amount of water storage is limited.
 Additional measures are needed to make your garden water-ready.

 Rain barrels come in all shapes and sizes.
-The capacity can range from 80 to as much as 800 liters.
-The barrels are available in many hardware stores, garden centers and over the Internet.
-You also have special rain barrels in the shape of a watering can, such as the Raindrop (with a capacity of 75 liters).
+Their capacity can vary from 80 to as much as 800 litre.
+The barrels are available at many hardware stores, garden centers, and online.
+There are also special rain barrels in the shape of a watering can, such as the Raindrop (with a capacity of 75 litre).

-You only qualify for the disconnection subsidy if the overflow from the tank is connected to an infiltration facility in your own yard.
-An overflow is needed in case the tank is full.
+You are only eligible for the disconnection subsidy if the tank overflow is connected to an infiltration facility in your own garden.
+An overflow is necessary in case the tank is full.

 The price depends on the type of rain barrel.
-There are hardly any costs for work.
+There are hardly any costs for labor.

-The space needed for your rain barrel depends on its size.
+The space required for your rain barrel depends on its size.

 Difficulty